11 Examples of Project Management Goals

 And if you like Workload view, wait until you get a load of ClickUp’s Dashboards. 😍

-Think of Dashboards as your high-level home base for developing Sprints, resource management, and progress monitoring.
+Think of Dashboards as your high-level home base for developing Sprints, resource leveling, and progress monitoring.
 But what’s really cool about Dashboards, is that you can create one for virtually any scenario.
 Instantly pull progress based on goals, milestones, tasks, time, activity, and more.

 With over 50 widgets to customize how you display your wins, ClickUp Dashboards are an excellent thing to have on hand to present to stakeholders.